toyobayashi/emnapi-docs/src/guide/index.md

 ## Is it ready for production?

 All Node.js official test passed!
 The functionality could be guaranteed.
+[StackBlitz is using emnapi to port sharp](https://blog.stackblitz.com/posts/bringing-sharp-to-wasm-and-webcontainers/)!

 After simple testing, found the call overhead of binding is slightly greater than that of embind in general scenarios, but it should be within an acceptable range.